MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_TEMPERATURE_SENSOR/README.md

 ## 1. Introduction<a name="step1">

-This application enables the users to create a Minimal Thread Device.
+This application enables the users to create a Full Thread Device.
 Thread Temperature sensor reports temperature value to the Thread Compatible gateway with the use of Temp&Hum 13 click.
 The Gateway prints the reported temperature data onto the console.

 ![](Docs/Hardware_setup.png)